CodeAndCoffeeBlagnac/codeandcoffeeblagnac.github.io/README.md

 codeandcoffeeblagnac.github.io
 ==============================

-The public page for CodeAndCoffeeBlagnac github projects.
+The public page for the Code & Coffee Blagnac github projects.

 A [jekyll](http://jekyllrb.com/) website with the "Leap Day" theme by [@michigangraham](https://twitter.com/michigangraham)